algosup/2024-2025-project-3-quickest-path-team-4/functionalSpecifications/functionalSpecifications.md

 The algorithm must be simple, space-efficient, and solve the problem correctly.

 #### Scalability
-The algorithm must handle large and complex inputs, including .csv files with up to 24 million nodes, while maintaining performance.
+The algorithm must handle large and complex inputs, including .csv files with up to 24 million nodes while maintaining performance.

 #### Performance
 The algorithm must use minimal memory and respond to all queries within 1 second on a typical laptop.